Saccharinity

 \begin{Def} Fix a recursive bijection $\psi$ from $\omega$ to $2\hko$.
 Assume that $f:\omega\fnto\omega$ is strictly increasing and that $A\subseteq \omega$. \begin{itemize} \item For $g\in 2\ho$, define $A^{\psi}_g\DEFEQ \{n\in\omega:\, \psi(n)\prec g\}$. \item $Q^f_A$ is the set of all $T\in Q$ such that for all splitting nodes $t\in T$, $\length(t)$ is in the interval $[f(n),f(n+1)-1]$ for some $n\in A$. \item $T\in Q$ has full splitting with respect to $f$ if for all $n\in\omega$ and $t\in T$ of length $f(n+1)$ there is an $s\preceq t$ of length at least $f(n)$ such that $\mu_T(s)>n$. \item $D^\text{spl}_f$ is the set of all $T\in Q$ such that either $T\in Q^f_{A^{\psi}_g}$ for some $g\in 2\ho$ or $T \incomp_Q S$ for all $g\in 2\ho$ and $S\in Q^f_{A^{\psi}_g}$. \end{itemize} \end{Def}

-Of course the notions $Q^f_{A}$ and $D^\text{spl}_f$ depend on the forcing $Q$ (i.e.\ on $\Tmax$ and $\mu$), so maybe it would be more exact to write $Q^f_{A}[\Tmax,\mu]$ etc. However, we always assume that the $Q$ is understood.
-The same applies to other notation in this paper (e.g. \ref{def:IstrongI} or \ref{def:positive}).
+Of course the notions $Q^f_{A}$ and $D^\text{spl}_f$ depend on the forcing $Q$ (i.e., on $\Tmax$ and $\mu$), so maybe it would be more exact to write $Q^f_{A}[\Tmax,\mu]$ etc. However, we always assume that the $Q$ is understood. \ref{def:measurable}).